badnorseman/fitness-mobile/README.md

 ### To run the iOS app
 * cd app
-* Open `iOS/Fitbird.xcodeproj` and hit run in Xcode.
+* Open `iOS/Fitbird.xcodeproj` and hit run in Xcode